porfanid/apvs/README.md

 	</plist>
 ```

-2. Start up the nexus server (run the command "nexus start").
+then reboot to start up nexus.

+Nexus will be availble under: http://localhost:8081/nexus, log in with admin/admin123, go to Users, right click admin, and set a password.

+### Setup Maven

-3.Create file settings.xml for maven in ~/.m2/settings.xml.
-PLEASE READ REMARK AT THE END OF THIS STEP.
+* Create file settings.xml for maven in ~/.m2/settings.xml with the following content:

 ```xml
 	<settings>